Walter Sofronoff

-Walter Sofronoff is an Australian jurist and lawyer who served as the President of the Queensland Court of Appeal from 2017 to 2022 and as the Solicitor-General of Queensland from 2005 to 2014.
+Walter Sofronoff is an Australian jurist and lawyer who in 2025 was found by the ACT Integrity Commission and the Federal Court of Australia to have engaged in Serious Corrupt Conduct during his appointment as sole Commissioner in the 2023 Board of Inquiry into the ACT Criminal Justice System.
+Prior to this, he served as the President of the Queensland Court of Appeal from 2017 to 2022 and as the Solicitor-General of Queensland from 2005 to 2014.

 Early life and education

 Sofronoff attended the Anglican Church Grammar School in Brisbane, and completed a Bachelor of Arts and Bachelor of Laws (Honours) at the University of Queensland in 1976.

 Career

 Sofronoff was called to the Bar in 1977 and took silk in 1988.

 He served as a member from 1980 until 1982, vice-president from 1992 until 1994 and president from 1994 until 1996 of the Bar Association of Queensland Committee.
 He has also been a member of the Queensland Incorporated Council of Law Reporting from 1999 until 2004, president of the Queensland Anti-Discrimination Tribunal from 2001 until 2005, a member of the Royal Australian Navy Reserve from 2003 until 2014 and a member of The University of Queensland Law School Advisory Board from 2014.
 In 1999, Mr Sofronoff was an adjunct professor of law at The University of Queensland.